dirmeier/rnaiutilities/docs/source/rnai_query.rst

 ======================

 Say we would want to filter the database on some critera and only write the single-cell features that fit these conditions.
-Using ``rnai-query query`` you can choose which plates/gene/sirnas/etc. to choose from, by setting the respective command line arguments:
+Using ``rnai-query compose`` you can choose which plates/gene/sirnas/etc. to choose from, by setting the respective command line arguments: